from katlas.common import *

 # Percentile reference sheet

-y_pct = Data.get_pspa_tyr_pct()
+= Data.get_pspa_tyr_pct() y_pct

-get_pct('AEEKEyHSEGG',pct_ref = y_pct,**Params("PSPA_y"))
+'AEEKEyHSEGG',pct_ref = y_pct,**Params("PSPA_y")) get_pct(

-Load your csv
+Load your csv:

 # df = pd.read_csv('your_file.csv')

-Load a demo df
+Or load a demo df

 # Load a demo df with phosphorylation sites

-df = Data.get_ochoa_site().head()
+= Data.get_ochoa_site().head()

 Set the column name and param to calculate